Achewood: History

-The regular appearance of new comics slowed considerably in late 2010.
+The arrival of new comics slowed down in late 2010.
 On March 20, 2011, Onstad posted on his blog that Achewood would be on an indefinite hiatus.
 Between November 2011, and June 2012, Onstad posted comics on an erratic basis, with up to four comics per month, then resumed regular, weekly new comics from August 2013 to April 7, 2014.

 Onstad resumed posting comics on December 24, 2015, with the first new strip in 20 months, and continued to update the site on most subsequent Fridays throughout 2016.
 On December 25, 2016, Onstad announced that he was "walking away" from the strip and that it would be entering another extended hiatus period.

-Etymology

-According to the comic's official website, "achewood" was an ingredient used by enslaved people during the United States' antebellum era in the production of "achewater", a now outlawed Southern drink with psychedelic properties, similar to the use of wormwood in the production of absinthe.
-This liquor would supposedly induce melancholia in the drinker, hence the name.

-The Underground

-The Achewood Underground is an underground version of the human city above, inhabited and run by animals both stuffed and real, as well as several robots.
-The Underground has its own businesses and establishments that parallel those above ground, and its inhabitants often steal or borrow things from their human counterparts above ground.
-Aside from Achewood, it is assumed that most cities around the world have their own undergrounds as well.

-The Overground

-The geography of the Achewood Overground is based on that of the Palo Alto/Stanford area.
-Dexter University corresponds to Stanford University, Achewood Heights is equivalent to Menlo Park, East Achewood is analogous to East Palo Alto, and the Achewood Estates/Achewood areas refer to areas of Palo Alto.
+The webcomic was resumed in 2023, being made available over Patreon.